zextras/tech-doc/source/carbonio/_management/advancedbackup.rst

    Backup NG’s Backup Path must be).

--  If you plan to restore directly from the remote location, make sure that the *zimbra* user on your server has read and write permissions on the transferred data.
+-  If you plan to restore directly from the remote location, make sure that the ``zextras`` user on your server has read and write permissions on the transferred data.

 -  Expect to experience slowness if your transfer speed is much higher